radiantlogic-v8/documentation-new/documentation/context-builder-guide/concepts-and-utilities.md

 All operations performed by RadiantOne (authentication, update, insert, delete, search) can have custom logic applied with interception scripts.
 The following section describes the default behavior for processing authentication, select, update, delete and insert requests.
 If you require additional capability, an interception script may be used.

+>[!note]
->**Note – consult with a Radiant Logic Support Engineer or Solution Architect to discuss any interception scripts you need.**
+>Consult with a Radiant Logic Support Engineer or Solution Architect to discuss any interception scripts you need.

 **Authentication**